Teaching in high-poverty areas

 As Carl says: "Things like asking what they did in the holidays can make some children feel really uncomfortable, so it's about asking different questions that enable children to talk about their experiences.

-Carl’s passion for this work is evident, and he holds real optimism that implementation of these resources can lead to a change in attitudes and ultimately, better educational outcomes for children living in poverty.
+Carl’s passion for this work is evident, and he holds real optimism that this research can lead to a change in attitudes and ultimately, better educational outcomes for children living in poverty.

-"Hopefully these resources will reduce some of the stigmas, open up conversations, and enrich everyone involved," he says.
+"Hopefully this work will reduce some of the stigmas, open up conversations, and enrich everyone involved," he says.

 "Ultimately, I hope they will lead to more importance being placed on context and relationships in education."